Library Collection Development Guidelines

 Donations are accepted according to the library's donation guidelines.

-Reference librarians review collections in the subject areas of their responsibility and remove items deemed to be: outdated/superseded, items in poor physical condition, copies no longer needed to support demand, or items in subject areas no longer supporting the college's curriculum.
+Reference librarians review materials in their collection development areas and remove items deemed to be: outdated/superseded, items in poor physical condition, copies no longer needed to support demand, or items in subject areas no longer supporting the college's curriculum.
 For periodicals, indexing and use should also be considered as factors.
 Librarians may query faculty regarding items whose value is uncertain.
 Standard bibliographies may also be consulted.
 Faculty in areas where timely information is critical (for example, nursing) are encouraged to participate in regular collection reviews.

 All items withdrawn from the collection are disposed of in accordance with the college’s Surplus Procedure #6220 PRO.